Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Results

-In Table~\ref{tab:catalog_per_star}, each star only has one row; columns show the maximum/mean values of the flaring and the stellar parameters as follows: the \textit{TIC ID}; the number of TESS sectors ($N_\mathrm{sec.}$); the number of identified outbursts ($N_\mathrm{out.}$); the number of identified flares ($N_\mathrm{fla.}$); the maximum and mean flare amplitude (\textit{Amp. max.} and \textit{Amp. mean}); the maximum and mean flare full-width at half-maximum (\textit{FWHM max.} and \textit{FWHM mean}); the maximum and mean flare duration (\textit{dur. max.} and \textit{dur. mean}); the maximum bolometric energy of the star's flares ($E_\mathrm{bol.}$ max. and $E_\mathrm{bol.}$ mean); the maximum and mean mass of coronal mass ejections (\textit{$M_\mathrm{CME}$} max. and \textit{$M_\mathrm{CME}$} mean); the TESS magnitude (\textit{TESS mag}); the stellar effective temperature ($T_\mathrm{eff}$); the stellar radius ($R_\star$); the logarithm of the surface gravity ($\log{g}$); the rotation period extracted from TESS and KELT data (\textit{TESS rot.} and \textit{KELT rot.}; see Section~\ref{ss:Identifying stellar variability and rotation periods}). an indication of which star flares enough to potentially trigger prebiotic chemistry on its exoplanets (\textit{preb. chem.}; see Section~\ref{ss:Which flares deliver enough energy for prebiotic chemistry?}); and an indication of whether a star's flaring could lead to ozone depletion on its exoplanets for a conservative (\textit{ozone depl. cons.}) or permissive (\textit{ozone depl. perm.}) threshold (see Section~\ref{ss:Which flares deliver enough energy for prebiotic chemistry?}).
+In Table~\ref{tab:catalog_per_star}, each star only has one row; columns show the maximum/mean values of the flaring and the stellar parameters as follows: the \textit{TIC ID}; the number of TESS sectors ($N_\mathrm{sec.}$); the number of identified outbursts ($N_\mathrm{out.}$); the number of identified flares ($N_\mathrm{fla.}$); the maximum and mean flare amplitude (\textit{Amp. max.} and \textit{Amp. mean}); the maximum and mean flare full-width at half-maximum (\textit{FWHM max.} and \textit{FWHM mean}); the maximum bolometric energy of the star's flares ($E_\mathrm{bol.}$ max. and $E_\mathrm{bol.}$ mean); the maximum and mean mass of coronal mass ejections (\textit{$M_\mathrm{CME}$} max. and \textit{$M_\mathrm{CME}$} mean); the TESS magnitude (\textit{TESS mag}); the stellar effective temperature ($T_\mathrm{eff}$); the stellar radius ($R_\star$); the logarithm of the surface gravity ($\log{g}$); the rotation period extracted from TESS and KELT data (\textit{TESS rot.} and \textit{KELT rot.}; see Section~\ref{ss:Identifying stellar variability and rotation periods}). an indication of which star flares enough to potentially trigger prebiotic chemistry on its exoplanets (\textit{preb. chem.}; see Section~\ref{ss:Which flares deliver enough energy for prebiotic chemistry?}); and an indication of whether a star's flaring could lead to ozone depletion on its exoplanets for a conservative (\textit{ozone depl. cons.}) or permissive (\textit{ozone depl. perm.}) threshold (see Section~\ref{ss:Which flares deliver enough energy for prebiotic chemistry?}); the TIC IDs of any potential blends (\textit{duplicates}).
 For readability, several columns are hidden in the printed version of Table~\ref{tab:catalog_per_star}.
 The machine-readable version is available in the online journal, and contains all described columns, among all lower and upper limits values.